 One of the first steps to recovering from IBS is reducing the amount of tension you are carrying around.
-And a really quick and simple technique to do this is getting in the habit of stretching.
+And a really quick and simple technique to release tension is getting in the habit of stretching.

 It is something that doctors do not mention.
 Even cats do it!
 Yet it is a valuable way of letting tension out of the body that most people have forgotten.